Pygmy Killer Whales: Profile and Information

 The Pygmy Killer Whales have a black body with white patches on the chin, mouth, chest, and abdomen.
 Their sides are light grey, and their back may be black or brownish grey.

-The beak of the pygmy killer whales, as well as their genital area, are white.
+The beaks of the pygmy killer whales, as well as their genital area, are white.
 They also have white lips and the entire jaw, which look like a “goatee.”

-They have a dark stripe that stretches from the top of the head, and to the widening at their dorsal region forms their dorsal cape.
+They have a dark stripe that stretches from the top of the head, and the widening of their dorsal region forms their dorsal cape.
 There is also a light grey patch that extends from the throat of the dolphin to the vent area.

-There is a pale grey part on each of their flank, as well as a white patch on the ventral side between the tail and the flippers.
+There is a pale grey part on each flank and a white patch on the ventral side between the tail and the flippers.
 The cape is also dark-colored.

 Size

-The Adult Pygmy Killer Whales ranges in length from 2.1 to 2.6.
+The Adult Pygmy Killer Whales range in length from 2.1 to 2.6.
 Their dorsal fin is around 220mm high, with a base that is 375mm long.

 Their teeth are around 8mm in diameter at alveolus, below 30 mm in length.
-The Pygmy Killer Whales have 16-24 teeth on the top row and 20-26 on the bottom row.
+The Pygmy Killer Whales have 16-24 teeth on the top row and 20-26 on the bottom.

 Weight